Brain Breaks. What are they?

 Types of Brain Breaks

-There is a multitude of quick activities to choose from when focusing on your students’ attention and mental health in the daily routine of your classroom.
+There is a multitude of quick activities to choose from when focusing on your students’ attention and mental health in your classroom’s daily routine.
 These short breaks look different depending on who needs one, from children to adults.
 From regulating energy levels to encouraging moment activities, there are different ways to use this simple technique for regulation during class time.

 To help out our readers, we are creating the series: The Ultimate Guide to Brain Break Activities.
-Here, we will be covering a variety of different techniques and ideas for when your students (or you) just need a brain break to collect yourselves and move forward in a positive and productive fashion.
+Here, we will cover a variety of techniques and ideas for when your students (or you) just need a brain break to collect themselves and move forward in a positive, productive way.
 These brain-break ideas will help younger kids to high school students (depending on what you decide to try).

-As a general rule, make sure you take the age and maturity level of your students into account when giving things a try (and if something flops, that’s okay!
+As a general rule, make sure you take your students’ ages and maturity levels into account when trying things (and if something flops, that’s okay!
 Just try something else.
-You’ll find your secret sauce!)
+You’ll find your secret sauce!).

-Below you will find links to our series on brain breaks.
+Below are links to our series on brain breaks.
 Click on the photograph to take you to that page.

 This article was originally published on April 3, 2019